Derogation is only possible for non-commercial movements

 - The address of the proposed place of isolation.

 - The Danish Veterinary and Food Administration assesses if the proposed place of isolation is suitable.

 - Depending on the assessment, the place of isolation may take place in for example the owner's home, in the home of a family member or a friend, or in an actual quarantine facility.

-- It is preferable if the place of isolation i a house with a fenced garden unless the pet animal for example is a cat that can be kept indoor throughout the isolation period.
+- It is preferable if the place of isolation is a house with a fenced garden, unless the pet animal for example is a cat that can be kept indoor throughout the isolation period.
 In such cases an apartment is suitable.

 - However, it depends entirely on the risk assessment carried out by the Danish Veterinary and Food Administration.
-The risk assessment will take into account the country of origin, and its rabies status as well as the vaccination status of the animal and the lenght of the required isolation period.
+The risk assessment will take into account the country of origin and its rabies status, as well as the vaccination status of the animal and the length of the required isolation period.

-- In case the isolation is planned to be carried out in a quarantine facility a copy of the booking confirmatiom must be included.
+- In case the isolation is planned to be carried out in a quarantine facility, a copy of the booking confirmation must be included.

 - Information on the conditions that the animal does NOT meet at the time of entry into Denmark.

 - Readable copies of the animal's documents confirming the conditions that the animal meets at the time of entry.
 For example the id-number, rabies vaccinations, blood test results.

 - Copies could be PDF files or easily read image files.
 However, make sure the files do not get too large.